 3. Holter Monitor:

 It is a similar device to an event recorder that is used to keep a check on a patient’s heartbeat.
-Sometimes when doctors can’t detect a heart problem in ECG, they recommend this device to monitor the heart health for a more extended period.
+Sometimes when doctors can’t detect a heart problem in ECG, they recommend this device to monitor heart health for extended periods.
 This device can also use during routine work.